What is pityriasis alba?

 - upper arms

-Pale pink or red spots may fade into light colored patches after several weeks.
+Pale pink or red spots may fade into light-colored patches after several weeks.
 These patches usually clear up within a few months, but they can last for several years in some cases.
 They’re more noticeable in the summer months when the surrounding skin becomes tan.
-The patches won’t become tan after sun exposure.
-However, wearing sunscreen may make patches less noticeable in the summer months.
+This is because the pityriasis patches don’t tan.
+Wearing sunscreen may make the patches less noticeable in the summer months.
 The light patches are also more noticeable in people with darker skin.

-Eczema may be caused by an overactive immune system that aggressively responds to irritants.
+Eczema may be caused by an overactive immune system that responds to irritants aggressively.
+The skin’s ability to act as a barrier is reduced in people with eczema.
 Normally, the immune system ignores normal proteins and only attacks the proteins of harmful substances, such as bacteria and viruses.
-If you have eczema, however, your immune system may not always distinguish between the two, which causes inflammation.
+If you have eczema, however, your immune system may not always distinguish between the two, and instead attack healthy substances in your body.
+This causes inflammation.
 It’s similar to having an allergic reaction.
-The skin’s ability to act as a barrier is reduced in people with eczema.

 Most people outgrow eczema and pityriasis alba by early adulthood.

 Pityriasis alba is most common in children and adolescents.
 It occurs in approximately 2 to 5 percent of children.
-It’s most frequently seen in children between ages 6 and 12.
+It’s most frequently seen in children between the ages of 6 and 12 years.
 It’s also very common in children with atopic dermatitis, an itchy inflammation of the skin.

 Pityriasis alba often appears in children who take hot baths frequently or who are exposed to the sun without sunscreen.
 However, it’s unclear if these factors cause the skin condition.